Questions About Real Estate Law

 You can enter a contract without any attorneys seeing it.
 The Erie County Bar Association contract, which is widely used in Western New York, allows attorneys three business days to review and approve a contract after they receive it.
 This is called the attorney approval contingency.

 The essential point is that within the allotted time an attorney can either approve the contract, conditionally approve the contract, or disapprove the contract.
 If the attorney disapproves the contract, the transaction is over, but if the attorney approves the contract conditionally, the parties can meet and work through the conditions until the contract has unconditional approval.

-If you have any more questions about real estate law in New York State, please contact our experienced Buffalo real estate attorneys today to schedule a free consultation.
+If you have any more questions about real estate law in New York State, please contact our experienced Buffalo real estate attorneys today to schedule a legal consultation.